Raahul-Singh/Raahul-Singh.github.io/scripts/README.md

 - Description (appears in listings)
 - Rating (1-5)
 - Amazon image URL for the book cover
+- Status (reading/completed)
+- Progress percentage (if reading)
+- Confidence level
 - Tags (comma-separated)

 **Output:**
-- Creates a new Markdown file in `content/books/` with a filename based on the book title
+- Creates a new Markdown file in `content/reading/` with a filename based on the book title
 - Includes a structured template with sections for:
   - Summary
   - Key Concepts